ICY105/DatapackEnergy/README.md

 These are NBT data specifications for items, storage, or entities that hold special data.

 ```
-Item that store power use the following format:
+Items that store power use the following format.
+These can supply power when 'modify_player_energy' is called:
 Item.tag.energy{storage:<amount>,max_storage:<max_amount>}
 ```